phpmyadmin/phpmyadmin/doc/setup.rst

 Installing using Docker
 +++++++++++++++++++++++

-phpMyAdmin comes with a Docker image, which you can easily deploy.
+phpMyAdmin comes with a `Docker image`_, which you can easily deploy.
 You can download it using:

 .. code-block:: sh